Mission, Impact, and History

 To be the recognized leader in providing the public with rail safety education and ending death and injuries due to trespassing and collisions on or near the tracks.

 We started in 1972 when the average number of collisions at U.S. highway-rail grade crossings had risen above 12,000 incidents yearly.
 To address this tragic reality, the Idaho governor's office, along with the Idaho Peace Officers and Union Pacific Railroad launched a six-week public awareness educational campaign called Operation Lifesaver to promote highway-rail grade crossing safety.
 After Idaho's crossing-related fatalities decreased that year by 43%, the successful program was adopted by Nebraska (1973) and in Kansas and Georgia the following year.
 Within a decade it had spread across the country.
 In 1986 a non-profit Operation Lifesaver national office was created to help support the efforts of state OL programs and raise national awareness on highway-rail grade crossing issues.

 Today, Operation Lifesaver's network of authorized volunteer speakers and trained instructors offer free rail safety education programs across the U.S. We speak to school groups, driver education classes, community members, professional drivers, law enforcement officers, and emergency responders.
 Our programs are co-sponsored by federal, state and local government agencies, highway safety organizations and America's railroad systems.
 Together, we promote the three E's - Education, Enforcement and Engineering - to keep people safe around the tracks and railway crossings all across the country.

-Operation Lifesaver's national office in Alexandria, VA, supports state programs, developing videos, educational brochures, instructional information and other materials for audiences of all ages.
+Operation Lifesaver's national office in Washington, DC supports state programs, developing videos, educational brochures, instructional information and other materials for audiences of all ages.
 Our state coordinators are located across the U.S.

 Operation Lifesaver, Inc.